 No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 Who is at risk of being harmed?
-Teducing numbers as well as applying one-way protocols.
-Only where it is not possible to move workstations further apart will consideration be given to people working back-to-back or side-to-side with other mitigating actions such as erecting physical screens or barriers to separate them from each other rather than them working face-to-face.
-NOTE: Please don't be fooled with the use of personal protective gloves when sharing work equipment, hence the reason Is the hazard adequately controlled? applying one-way protocols.
-Only where it is not possible to move workstations further apart will consideration be given to people working back-to-back or side-to-side with other mitigating actions such as erecting physical screens or barriers to separate them from each other rather than them working face-to-face.
-NOTE: NOTE: NOTE: Only where it is not possible to move workstations further apart will be possible to move workstations further apart will be people working to people workstations further than them working face-to-face.
-(Yes/No) why they are not advised or encouraged in such circumstances, that is, unless the activity/task/use is of a high risk, i.e. use of hazardous chemicals and substances that have the potential to cause skin irritations and/or burns.
-Personal protective gloves may initially protect you from coming into physical contact with the disease however, the disease is a 'sticky' protein cell that will stick to the gloves and be transmitted elsewhere if the gloves are used for many other different activities/tasks over a prolonged period.
-For personal protective gloves to be effective in reducing the risk of infection and transmission, they must be alsposed of safely and correctly into a lidded bin (Tes/No)
+Who is at risk of causing harm?
+Level?
+(1-5) Is the hazard adequately controlled?
+(Yes/No) another.
+Adults to maintain 2-metres wherever possible.
+Regulating and managing traffic flow such as restricting or reducing numbers as well as applying one-way protocals.
+Only where it is not possible to move workstations further appart will consideration be given to people working back to-back or side-to-side with other mitigating actions such as erecting physical screens or barifers to separate them from each other rather than them working face-to-lace.
+NOTE: Please don't be fooled with the use of personal protective gloves when sharing work equipment, hence the reason why they are not advised or encouraged in such circumstances, that is, unless the activity/fask/use for fazerdous characteristics and substances into have the potential to cause skin initiations and/or burns.
+Personal protective gloves may initially protective gloves who wever, the disease however, the disease is a 'sticky' protein cell that will stick to the gloves are used for many other different activities/flask over a prolonged period.

 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) individual activity/task/use and a fresh pair worn for the next activity/task/use.
-For example, sharing an item: Dispose gloves safely and correctly into a lidded bin immediately after sharing the item.
-Wear a fresh pair of gloves for cleaning the item.
-Dispose gloves safely and correctly into a lidded bin immediately after cleaning the item.
-Wear a fresh pair of gloves for the next activity/task/use.
-14. Meetings Face-to-face meetings will not be encouraged, and wherever possible, and so far as is reasonably practicable, everyone L (2) Unlikely S (4) Significant illness, more than seven R (8) High Yes will be given a clear directive to explore the option of using remote working ICT software and/or equipment at the first instant when planning to hold any meeting. day, and affecting more than one person The use of 'Microsoft Teams' and 'Zoom' has proven to be a great success when hosting remote meetings.
-Where face-to-face meeting are unavoidable, the number of attendees to any meeting will be regulated and managed responsibly and sensibly by the host, ensuring that only the absolute necessary participants should attend so that the safe social distancing rule can be
+(Yes/No) be effective in reducing the risk of infection and transmission, they must be disposed of safely and correctly into a lidded bin immediately after each individual activity/task/use and a fresh pair worn for the next activity/task/use.
+For example, sharing an item: • Dispose gloves safely and correctly into a lidded bin immediately after sharing the item. • Wear a fresh pair of gloves for cleaning the item. • Dispose gloves safely and correctly into a lidded bin immediately after cleaning the item. • Dispose gloves safely and correctly into a lidded bin immediately after cleaning the item. • Wear a fresh pair of gloves for the next activity/task/use.
+15. Meetings L (2) S (4) R (8) Yes Face-to-face meetings will not be encouraged, and wherever possible, and so far as is reasonably practicable, everyone will be given a clear directive to explore the option of using remote working ICT software and/or equipment at the first instant when planning to hold any meeting.
+Unlikely Significant illness, more than seven day, and affecting more than one person High The use of 'Microsoft Teams' and 'Zoom' has proven to be a great success when hosting remote meetings.
+Where face-to-face meeting are unavoidable, the number of attendees to any meeting will be regulated and managed